MercersKitchen/Sandbox-App-Engine-Reivew-P3/README.md

     - [x] Mute Button
     - [x] OPTIONAL Shuffle (hint, uses random)
   - [] Organize with Population Tab and Music Button Tab, each with a TAB-Driver and VOIDs connected to the Driver
-  - [] Future: connect player function to visual feedback
+  - [] Future: connect player function to visual feedback of button
+    - [] Keyboard Shortcuts for button algorithms
+    - []
   - [] Future: Night Mode Colors by button and default by time (binary choice, returning a choice based on preference)
     - Use of ternary operator
     - CS20 is able to use daytime procedure for more individual control